kjirou/jquery.tempura/README.md

   - It's high speed compared with to overwrite template wholly in many cases.
 - Easy to use
   - Can write easily processing that is used commonly.
-  - .. but, I am giving up it in complex processing case.
+  - .. but, I am giving up it in complex case.
 In this case, you must write by using raw jQuery.

 ## Download